lywgit/lywgit.github.io/content/about/index.md

 +++

-I am Liang-Yao Wang 王亮堯
+Hi, I am Liang-Yao Wang 王亮堯

-I received my Ph.D degree in astrophysics from National Taiwan University (NTU) at 2018.
-Prior to that I completed a master degree in astrophysics and majored in Physics as undergraduate, also in NTU.
+I received my Ph.D. in Astrophysics from National Taiwan University (NTU) in 2018.
+Prior to that, I completed a Master's degree in Astrophysics and earned my undergraduate degree in Physics, both also from NTU.

-Near the end of my Ph.D study, I decided to explore the path of machine learning and data science.
-I went on to work in Wistron corporation as a software engineer and contributed to a variety of machine learning related projects between 2018 and 2024.
-My interests in software development in general has also grown during this period.
+Near the end of my Ph.D. studies, I decided to explore the fields of machine learning and data science.
+From 2018 to 2024, I worked as a software engineer at Wistron Corporation, where I contributed to a variety of machine learning-related projects.
+During this time, my interest in software development more broadly also grew.

-In 2025, I am building up new skills using resources like leetcode, Boot.dev etc.
+In 2025, I have been actively building new skills through platforms like LeetCode and Boot.dev.

+## Activity Summaries

+- [2012 ~ 2018] Academic research in Astrophysics - [Astrophysics](/astrophysics).
+- [2018] Transition toward Data Science & Machine Learning - [Toward ML](/2018-toward-dsml).
+- [2018 ~ 2024] Software engineer at Wistron Corporation - [DS/ML Projects](/wistron).
+- [2025] Building software developer skills - [SW Developer skills](/2025-software-skills)

 ## Education

 * Ph.D., Astrophysics, National Taiwan University (2018)
 * Master, Astrophysics, National Taiwan University (2010)
 * Bachelor, Physics, National Taiwan University (2008)

-## Activities

-- [2012 - 2018] Academic activities in Astrophysics - [Astrophsics](/astrophysics).
-- [2018] Transition toward Data Science & Machine Learning - [toward ML](/2018-toward-dsml).
-- [2018 - 2024] Software engineer at Wistron Corporation - [DS/ML Projects](/wistron).
-- [2025 - Current]: Self development and skill building